 - Nursery stock

 - Any other products, articles, or means of conveyance that present a high risk of artificial spread of gypsy moth

-All untreated regulated articles, such as pulpwood or bark for fuel, must be accompanied by a limited permit when exiting quarantined areas.
+All untreated regulated articles, such as sawbolts, pulpwood, or bark for fuel, must be accompanied by a limited permit when leaving gypsy moth quarantined areas.
 Untreated regulated articles can only be transported to specified locations in accordance with specialized conditions.

 All MDA limited permits expire annually on April 30th.
 To obtain a limited permit, individuals must complete a training module provided by the MDA.

 Limited Permit Training

 Online and in person trainings are available.
 Trainings are usually provided in March and April each year.
 Contact the MDA if you need a limited permit after April 30 for the 2021 calendar year.
 Loggers and wood transporters typically need limited permits to move pulpwood, sawbolts, and bark for fuel.

 Information about 2022 Limited Permit trainings will be provided by February 2022.

 A compliance agreement is a formal agreement between the state and an entity who handle or move regulated articles out of a quarantine.
 Compliance agreements establish standard operating procedures that meet the quarantine requirements to limit the risk of spreading gypsy moth.
 Compliance agreements are typically established with entities that handle and move sawlogs, firewood, bark, holiday greenery, and more.

 Quarantine violations occur when companies or individuals transport regulated articles out of the quarantined area without appropriate documentation and can result in civil or criminal penalties.
 Entities that regularly move regulated articles can continue to do so if they are operating under a compliance agreement.